Emerson Hospital: History

+In 1924, facing financial difficulties, the Deaconess Association voted to close the hospital in Concord.
+Residents rallied to save the hospital, raising $90,000 and enabling the hospital to reincorporate as Emerson Hospital and under the governance of a board of trustees drawn from the Emerson Hospital Association.
+The hospital reopened in November.
+The first admission was an eight-year-old boy with appendicitis.

 In 1934, "the rates for a bed on the ward were billed at $3.50 per day, with the cost of a private room increasing to $4.25.
 Rates for maternity were greater, ranging from $4.00 to $6.50 for a private room per day.
 The hospital charged $10.00 for the delivery of a baby.
 Charges for use of the operating room were $5.00 plus $5.00 for anesthesia for minor cases and $10.00 plus $5.00 for anesthesia for major surgical cases.
 The removal of tonsils cost $9.50 while any treatment requiring the use of dressings ranged in fees from $2.00 to $5.00.
 Even at these rates, many patients could not afford the services they received while a patient at Emerson.
 The laboratory charged fees ranging from $1.00 to $5.00."

-In 1962, Steve Carell, an American actor, comedian, producer, writer, and director well known for portraying Michael Scott in TV show, The Office, was born in Emerson Hospital.
+In 1962, actor and comedian Steve Carell was born in Emerson Hospital.

-In 1982, the Board of Directors "voted to create a parent corporation, Emerson Health System, Inc. As the Chairman of the Board wrote in the 1982 annual report, the new corporation was “to provide a conceptual framework for development of a more comprehensive health system and a legal structure in which small, potentially revenue producing corporations could be formed free from state-regulated budget constraints.”114 Emerson Health System Inc. is a not-for-profit corporation organized under Massachusetts law and is tax exempt under the Internal Revenue Code Section 501(c)(3).
+In 1982, the Board of Directors voted to create a parent corporation, Emerson Health System Inc. As the Chairman of the Board wrote in the 1982 annual report, the new corporation was “to provide a conceptual framework for development of a more comprehensive health system and a legal structure in which small, potentially revenue producing corporations could be formed free from state-regulated budget constraints.”
+Emerson Health System Inc. is a not-for-profit corporation organized under Massachusetts law and is tax exempt under the Internal Revenue Code Section 501(c)(3).
 Emerson Health System Inc. is the sole member of Emerson Hospital and elects the Board of Directors of the Hospital.
 Emerson Hospital is also a not-for-profit corporation."

+In 2024, Emerson Hospital removed the name of 18th-century Concord physician John Cuming from its medical office building, citing Cuming's enslavement of two Black men.
+In 2026, the hospital demolished the White House, a historic farmhouse that once served as a nurses' dormitory and was being used as office space, planning to construct a new building for the emergency department on the house's footprint.
+The demolition of the White House was an opening salvo of a $100 million campus renovation.